 We are fully aware that children do become ill and often have appointments that are within the school day.
 The purpose of these initiatives is not to punish these children but to avoid having children staying off school unnecessarily or to stay off for longer than is needed.
 These new initiatives have had an extremely positive impact on our attendance data.

 Our latest data shows that these new initiatives are having an excellent impact on our attendance.
-The attendance for the academic year 2014/2015 was 96.7%.
-We currently have an attendance of 97.5% for the Autumn term.
+The attendance for the academic year 2016/17 was 97%.
 We are delighted that our attendance figures continue to rise and part of this is presumably as a result of the new advice from the Government stating that holidays will not be authorised during term time unless there are exceptional circumstances.
 Information regarding this has been sent out to parents and can be requested at the school office.

 Lateness also has a big impact on your child's education.
 The school policy is that registers open at 8:55am and close at 9:30, this follows advice from the local authority.
 Children who arrive in school after the register has closed will be marked as an unauthorised absence for that session.
 Children who arrive late, but before the register is closed, will be marked as "late" but will still receive their mark.